Health Care Provider Resources

 8. Conduct any follow-up reporting actions; and

-Reporting Requirements: The attending physician is responsible for reporting to the DOH.
+Reporting Requirements: The Attending Provider is responsible for reporting to the DOH.
 Currently, we are accepting only paper copies of the required forms and supporting documents.
-An electronic submission option may be available soon on this site.
-The mailing address and two reporting requirements are indicated below:
+The mailing address and two mail-in submission requirements are indicated below:

 Mail paper copies of completed forms to: